rsippl/GStreamerPythonTutorials/README.md

-Gstreamer Tutorials in Python
+GStreamer Tutorials in Python
 =============================

 Description
 -----------------

-Python port of the Gstreamer tutorials from https://gstreamer.freedesktop.org/documentation/tutorials.
+Python port of the GStreamer tutorials from https://gstreamer.freedesktop.org/documentation/tutorials.